ahmedzbyr/taealam/terraform_examples/datastream_to_cloud_sql_mysql/README.md

 ## Loading Data on MySQL

 We can now load some data into the database at the source using a simple python code as below.
+To populate the source database with data, we can use the following straightforward Python script to make is easy for us.
+This script connects to the MySQL database, creates a new table (if it doesn't already exist), and inserts multiple records into it.

 ```python